-- 11. Improve diagnosis of HCV in primary care settings. - 12.
-Improve HCV disease intervention services. - 13.
+- 12. Improve HCV disease intervention services. - 13.
 Improve access to HCV treatment and comprehensive health care. - 14.
 Improve the ability of people taking HCV direct-acting antivirals to complete treatment. - 15.
 Improve follow-up clinical care for people who have completed HCV treatment.

-Other activities in 2020
+Other activities in 2021

 In December 2020, DOH submitted its application to CDC for the next five-year viral hepatitis prevention and surveillance cooperative agreement with state and territorial health departments (CDC PS22-2103).
-DOH anticipates hearing about the notice of award in March 2021 for funding to begin May 1, 2021.
-This anticipated funding will support core HCV surveillance and prevention staff.
+DOH received the award on May 1, 2021.
+This funding supports core HCV surveillance and limited prevention staff.